 When attempting to mitigate negative SEO effects, you will want to keep everyone in consideration while doing so.
 Everyone includes not only the customers who view your pages, but your website operators and the search engines as well.

-If you let the search engines in on the various changes being made in addition to the new hosting location, site structure, domain, URL, and link sources, search engines will seamlessly adjust to your new host with minimal effects to your SEO.
+Notifying the search engines about the various changes being made in addition to the new hosting location, site structure, domain, URL, and link sources, search engines will seamlessly adjust to your new host with minimal effects to your SEO.

-As with any web hosting situation, there are unforseen situations that arise.
+As with any web hosting situation, there can be unforeseen situations that arise.
 Even if you follow all of the right steps, you may experience changes in your SEO that you may not expect, and you should be prepared to work on and deal with these problems as they arise.
 We always hope that the move is a positive one, but there is always a small chance it might not depending on each use case.

 IP Address Change

 Your website’s IP address has little to no direct impact on your SEO.
 However, owning a dedicated IP address can indirectly affect things that do impact SEO.